 I like to think of my practice sessions as a workout.
 And every workout starts with a warmup.
 This is when you practice these drills, 5 to 10 minutes every day before you start your pieces.

 Each week you’ll be practicing ONE key and TWO drills.
 So for example, week 1 you’ll be practicing C Major, and you might choose to work on scales and broken chords.
 One is your main drill, (the one you prioritize), and one is your secondary drill (the one you practice if you have extra time).

 Start your stopwatch and practice your primary drill first.
-Don’t just mindlessly practice it, if you use practice strategies you can cut your learning time in half (I wrote an entire book on practice strategies, you can find it here).
+Don’t just mindlessly practice it, if you use practice strategies you can cut your learning time in half (btw to get some of my MOST USED practice strategies, sign up for the free Become a Piano Superhuman course here and scroll down to the lessons on “Accelerated Learning Techniques”).
 Practice for a while, and if you have extra time, practice your secondary drill as well.

 The main reason for the secondary drill is to deal with frustration.
 I can tell you from experience there will be times where you get extremely frustrated trying to learn a certain scale.
 You’ll be drilling it over and over and making the same mistakes.
 That’s when you want to take a deep breath and switch to practicing your secondary drill.
 Practice that for a while, and when you go back to your main drill you’ll be surprised how much easier it is once your brain had a little break from it.

 Once you hit a goal tempo, cross it off the list!
 Then make your secondary drill your main drill until that one reaches tempo too.
 If you get sick of the drills your working on, you can always switch it up and pick one of the other drills to work on for that day.
 The goal is to keep your motivation high, I think the number one reason people quit working on piano technique is they get frustrated when they can’t learn something.
 So when you feel that frustration starting to kick in, switch to a different drill for the rest of the day.